lindsera1/GoingViral/README.md

 **Programming Languages**

-+ We will definitely use Python for all statistical analysis, data cleaning, and ML model training.
++ We will use Python for all statistical analysis, data cleaning, and ML model training.
 While R is great for statistics, libraries such as SciPy, NumPy, and even Matplotlib are so well integrated, as well as Pandas, that for the sake of work flow, we'll stick to Python.

-+ Secondly we'll use Javascript, as this will open up Leaflet.js to us as well as Plotly.
++ Secondly we'll use Javascript, as this will open up Leaflet.js, plotly and seaborn for correlation.

 **Databases**

-+ I do believe that for the sake of being able to do joins, relate primary and foreign keys, an SQL databases like Postgres will serve our needs best.
++ We are using postgres database and hosted on Heroku.
+Every team member will be able to upload and query the SQL database, creditials created for each one.

 **Machine Learning Models**

-+ This is undoubtedly a linear regression problem, as we'll be looking at how viral concentration corresponds to the factors mentioned above; we may as well need to use some resampling techniques if influenza rates are far too low compared to total population.
++ This is a multi-factorial problem, as we'll be looking at how viral concentration corresponds to the factors mentioned above; we may as well need to use some resampling techniques if influenza rates are far too low compared to total population.

 **Data Visualization**